Allison-Lara18/LMT-calibration/Papers and Documentation/LMT_explanation.md

 1. **Root model.**  Fit a SimpleLogistic model with LogitBoost + 5-fold CV.
 2. **Split test.**  Evaluate candidate splits with the regular C4.5 information-gain measure (they tried LogitBoost-response-based splits; gains were negligible).
 3. **Child models.**  Resume LogitBoost in each child, starting from the parent’s coefficients and CV-choosing extra iterations.
-This “incremental refinement” reuses global effects and only adds local terms.
+This incremental refinement reuses global effects and only adds local terms.
 4. **Stopping.**  Don’t split if fewer than 15 instances or no gain, or if too few cases to cross-validate.
-5. **Pruning.**  Use CART’s cost-complexity pruning with 10-fold CV to trade training error against (tree size × penalty) .
+5. **Pruning.**  Use CART's cost-complexity pruning with 10-fold CV to trade training error against (tree size × penalty) .
 6. **Missing/nominal handling.**  Same global imputation; nominal-to-binary (one-hot encoding) done locally at each node.

 #### 4.3 Complexity & Speed-up heuristics